Whittling down a list of the most beautiful cities in Italy has something of the Judgement of Paris about it—it’s an almost impossible challenge.

 Multitudes of foodies from every corner of the globe travel here to devour its tortellini in brodo, try slices of authentic mortadella, and experience its tagliatelle alla bolognese in a traditional trattoria.
 What they perhaps don’t expect is that Bologna also happens to be one of the most beautiful cities in Italy.

 Visitors most likely already recognize its Piazza Maggiore from social media.
-This striking central square has remained mostly unchanged since the 15th century.
+Visiting this striking central square is one of the best things to do in Bologna as it has remained mostly unchanged since the 15th century.
 Its warm terracotta hues and weathered porticoes are wonderful to walk among, whether you’re looking for your next snack or trying to find the triumphant Fontana del Nettuno.

 Seekers of visual delights should follow the city’s covered sidewalks, which extend to over 30 miles, to reach the Certosa Monumental Cemetery.
 Wandering amid this unintentional outdoor sculpture garden, look for the grave of Ferrucio Lamborghini (no prizes for guessing his life’s work).